rapha-gz/Robotic_Process_Simulation/README.md

 ---

-## 📌 Project Status
+## Project Status

-**Status:** ✅ Complete (v2.0).
+**Status:** Complete (v2.0).

 This repository represents the finished two-phase exploration of the same domain across two paradigms — Unix IPC and a modern async web stack.
-A planned **v3** (industrial data layer: MQTT, time-series storage, observability, cloud deployment) was scoped and then forked into a separate project, where the same infrastructure patterns are applied to a domain better aligned with my target roles in industrial digital operations:
+A planned **v3** (industrial data layer: MQTT, time-series storage, observability, cloud deployment) was planned and then forked into a separate project, where the same infrastructure patterns are applied to a domain better aligned with my target roles in industrial digital operations:

-➡️ **[ev-csms-platform](#)** — an OCPP 2.0.1 Charging Station Management System with the full digital-operations stack around it. *(Replace this link with the actual repo URL once published.)*
+ **[ev-csms-platform](#)** , an OCPP 2.0.1 Charging Station Management System with the full digital-operations stack around it.(https://github.com/rapha-gz/ev-csms-platform)

-The original v3 design notes (architecture sketches, MQTT topic schema, Mosquitto configuration) are preserved in the `archive/phase1-data-layer-attempt` branch for reference.

 ---